victorcazalis/victorcazalis.github.io/index.md

 Oct.2017 - Nov.2020: **PhD student** at the [Centre for functional and Evolutionary Ecology](https://www.cefe.cnrs.fr/en/) in Montpellier, working with [Ana S.L.
 Rodrigues](https://www.cefe.cnrs.fr/fr/recherche/bc/dpb/862-c/228-ana-rodrigues) on protected area effectiveness.
 I graduated on the 9th of November 2020 and my PhD thesis (partly in French) can be found [here](https://mycore.core-cloud.net/index.php/s/nepmFjJyzwXATpl).

-When I'm not in the lab, I enjoy hiking (especially in the mountains), playing music (double bass and piano) or handcrafting stuff.
+When I'm not in the lab, I enjoy hiking and birding (especially in the mountains), playing music (double bass and piano) or handcrafting stuff.

 More detail can be found in my detail [CV](/CV_website.pdf) (last update October 2020).